An explicit construction of Kaleidocycles by elliptic theta functions: Deformation of a discrete curve with a constant torsion angle

 Then the potential function can be written as follows

-where $\widetilde{\tau}_{n}=A_{n}+iB_{n}$. $\widetilde{\tau}$ corresponds to the $\tau$ functions of the one-component KP hierarchy, while $A$ and $B$ correspond to the $\tau$ functions of the two-component KP hierarchy. \begin{lem} Assuming that the solution of \eqref{sdm-1} is expressed as \eqref{sdm-2}, we obtain the following bilinear equations as a sufficient condition for satisfying \eqref{sdm-1}.
+where $\widetilde{\tau}_{n}=A_{n}+iB_{n}$. $\widetilde{\tau}$ corresponds to the $\tau$ functions of the one-component KP hierarchy, while $A$ and $B$ correspond to the $\tau$ functions of the two-component KP hierarchy.
+Then we have the following lemma. \begin{lem} The functions $A$ and $B$ defined by \eqref{sdm-6} satisfy the following equations.